lauracarpaciu/Work/README.md

 ### Select and train the model
 <br>
 For data-centric AI development, I do a quick analysis of the prototype model with the improved dataset before making changes to the model.
 I use the same model architecture and feed in the datasets I generated above.
+## Adding data
+There are some techniques for augmenting text data that you can try on your dataset (such as synonym replacement, random insertion, random swap, and random deletion).
+Just remember to only augment the training set, and not the dev and test sets.
+### Modify the Model Parameters
+Lastly, you can modify the model parameters to observe the effects on model performance.
+Below you will find the code to build the prototype model.
+You can try adding more layers or just modifying the dimensionality of the embedding and dense layers.